-It shouldn’t be too terribly surprising that a 12-core, 24-thread processor with a 4.6GHz boost clock is an absolute beast when it comes to performance.
+It shouldn’t be too terribly surprising that a 12-core, 24-thread processor with a 4.6GHz boost clock performs like an absolute monster.
 The AMD Ryzen 9 3900X is straight up the fastest piece of silicon you can buy without wading into the HEDT scene – at least until the Ryzen 9 3950X comes out in September 2019.

-Unfortunately, this doesn’t quite translate to single-core performance, even if AMD is closer than it’s ever been to matching Intel core for core.
+Unfortunately, this doesn’t quite translate to as strong of a single-core performance, even if AMD is closer than it’s ever been to matching Intel core for core.
 In our single-core GeekBench and Cinebench tests, the Ryzen 9 3900X scored a 5,569 and 203, respectively.
-This is definitely a huge improvement over the Ryzen 7 2700X, but it’s slower than the 9900K, which scored a 6,333 and 211 in the same tests.
-But, that’s still between a 4% and 13%, so the multi-core gains generally outweigh them.
+This is definitely a huge leap over the Ryzen 7 2700X, but it’s slower than the 9900K, which scored a 6,333 and 211 in the same tests.
+But, that’s still between a 4% and 13% difference, so the multi-core gains generally outweigh them.

-And, when it comes to gaming, the general rule of thumb for about as long as we could remember is that single-core performance is king.
-However, in a lot of modern games – likely due to the prominence AMD Ryzen processors have gained – multi-core performance is becoming more and more important.
-For instance, in Total War: Warhammer II, we were seeing higher frame rates at 1080p with the 3900X than with the Intel Core i9-9900K with the same Nvidia GeForce GTX 1080 Ti GPU – up to 17%, in fact.
+And, when it comes to gaming, the general rule of thumb for about as long as we could remember is that single-core performance rules supreme.
+However, in a lot of modern games – likely due to the prominence AMD Ryzen processors have gained – multi-core performance is becoming more and more utilized.
+For instance, in Total War: Warhammer II, we were experiencing higher frame rates at 1080p with the 3900X than with the Intel Core i9-9900K coupled with the same Nvidia GeForce GTX 1080 Ti GPU – up to 17%, in fact.

-The big downside here, though, is power consumption and thermal performance.
-Now, we should be abundantly clear here: we tested using the included Wraith Spire cooler, rather than using an AIO liquid cooling solution.
-Still, we saw temperatures peak at 83 degrees Celsius, and power consumption go all the way up to 145W.
+The big downside here, though, is the chip’s power consumption and thermal performance.
+Now, we should be abundantly clear here: we tested using the included Wraith Spire cooler, rather than employing an AIO liquid cooling solution.
+Still, we saw temperatures hit 83 degrees Celsius, and power consumption reach all the way up to 145W.
 So, while the included thermal solution will do in a pinch, we recommend picking up an aftermarket cooler – something potential customers for a chip of this caliber will probably do anyways.

-The AMD Ryzen 9 3900X is an absolute beast of a processor, which it absolutely should be with its core count and high price tag.
-If you’re looking for the absolute best processor money can buy on a mainstream processor, look no further.
-Whether you’re playing PC games or even doing hardcore video and 3D work, the AMD Ryzen 9 3900X is an absolute unit of a chip.
+The AMD Ryzen 9 3900X is an absolute behemoth of a processor, as it absolutely should be with its 12 cores, 24 threads and high price tag.
+If you’re looking for the absolute best processor money can buy on a mainstream processor, then look no further.
+Whether you’re playing PC games or even doing hardcore video and 3D work, the AMD Ryzen 9 3900X can handle them with ease.

-However, you should be aware that there are some workloads where the Intel Core i9-9900K will still excel in.
-Old games that are completely single threaded, like World of Warcraft, will still do better on an Intel processor – but that gap is definitely starting to narrow.
+However, you should be aware that there are some workloads where the Intel Core i9-9900K will still perform a little better.
+Old games that are completely single threaded, like World of Warcraft, will still run better on an Intel processor – but that gap is definitely starting to narrow.

-The inclusion of PCIe Gen 4.0 is also a huge benefit to choosing the Ryzen 9 3900X, as it should contribute to a faster system overall, thanks to speedier SSDs – and that’s something you can only get with Ryzen 3000 and X570.
-Over the last couple years, AMD has been reaching for dominance in the desktop CPU world, and with the Ryzen 9 3900X, it's finally there.
+The inclusion of PCIe Gen 4.0 is also a huge boon to choosing the AMD Ryzen 9 3900X, as it should contribute to a faster system overall, thanks to speedier SSDs – and that’s something you can only currently get with Ryzen 3000 and X570.
+Over the last couple years, AMD has been reaching for dominance in the desktop CPU world, and with the AMD Ryzen 9 3900X, it's finally there.